 There are essentially three key decisions to make when deciding which Vitamix to buy.
 I know I listed five, but trust me, there are really only three to consider (you will understand why in just a little bit).

-- Smart System (new technology) vs Legacy (classic technology)
+- Smart System (new technology) vs Legacy and Explorian (classic technology)

 - Manual settings vs preset programs